vshesh/Sexpr.jl/README.md

 Goal: Taking the syntax of clojure (or something close enough) and translating it to a julia `Expr` object.
-This shouldn't be hard to do since Julia has a nice syntax already set up for this purpose!
+This shouldn't be hard to do since Julia has a nice syntax already set up for this purpose (the `Expr` objects)!

 Then, look into doing julia -> clojure syntax.
 This may not be the cleanest, since Julia's reader tends to aggressively wrap things in blocks (ie., `do` from clojure), but it should still work.
+Of course, not everything in julia can be transformed to a clojure expression, but given that the primary purpose of this translation is to translate back from translated s-expressions (i.e, when macroexpanding) it shouldn't be a problem to only support the limited amount of things that are available in clojure as special forms.

 Final goal - use this to do a `macroexpand` operation on the input clj syntax.
 Basically, process all user-defined macros and output the resultant program, but back to clojure syntax.
 This would be useful for things like wispjs, where the translator can do everything, but the macro system sucks.
+You can write some macros, macroexpand using this Julia module, then pass the resulting s-exprs through wispjs and get a js output, all without invoking the horrible infrastructure around clojurescript.

-Effectively, this is just the **reader** portion of implementing a lisp - I take care of doing the rest of the code evaluation.
+Effectively, this is just the **reader** portion of implementing a lisp - Julia does everything else using its inbuilt mechanisms.

 ## Syntax Documentation